fbpx Skip to Content

 Nov 25 | 2020 by

 While the holidays are meant for coming together and giving thanks for what we have, this year will no doubt be a little different.
 Whether you are Zoom calling your family or choose to travel, the Wednesday before Thanksgiving is a dangerous time to be on the road.
-Thanksgiving Eve has come to represent an evening of heavy drinking, due to many individuals returning to their hometown celebrating the holiday.
-In this episode of “4 Quarters with Coach Mark Mandell,” I am breaking down the consequences of Drinking and Driving this holiday season.
+Thanksgiving Eve has come to represent an evening of heavy drinking, due to many individuals returning to their hometowns celebrating the holiday.

 What Should I Expect if I’m Pulled Over?